 A total of 400 VA questionnaires with IHD as the underlying cause of death were randomly selected from the sampling frame.
 At first, the sample was tested and found to be representative of the whole sampling frame by age and sex.
 A data extraction form was used to collect required information of interest from the sampled VA questionnaires for the variables listed in Table 1.
 A brief explanation of the relevance of these variables for evaluating quality of evidence from VA will help place this study into context.
 In general, the variables presented in Table 1 were either used to assess the quality of evidence or to analyse the determinants or predictors of data quality.
-The place of death, whether at home or in hospital could influence the availability of specific information on the terminal illness, specifically in regard to details of treatment and diagnosis.
+The place of death, whether at home or in the hospital, could influence the availability of specific information on the terminal illness, specifically with regard to the details of treatment and diagnosis.
 The relationship of the respondent could determine their proximity to the deceased, and therefore their knowledge of the terminal illness and events.
 The length of the recall period between the death and the interview could also affect the quality of information.
-The past medical history and specific details of symptoms, signs and events during the terminal illness serve as primary data for reviewing physicians to formulate diagnosis.
+The past medical history and specific details of symptoms, signs and events during the terminal illness serve as primary data for reviewing physicians to formulate diagnoses.

-The questionnaires also provide important information from three sections which record information in unstructured formats.
+The questionnaires also provide important information from three sections that record information in unstructured formats.
 Firstly, respondents describe their recollections of the symptoms and clinical events during the terminal illness leading to death, in their own words.
 This section is referred to as the open narrative section.
-Secondly, the questionnaire also records information on the use of health services and any supporting information from other health records such as hospital discharge statements, laboratory or imaging test reports, or drug prescriptions, among others.
+Secondly, the questionnaire also records information on the use of health services and any supporting information from other health records, such as hospital discharge statements, laboratory or imaging test reports, or drug prescriptions, among others.
 Finally, the questionnaire has a section in which the reviewing physician documents a summary of his impressions from the questionnaire review, which provides a basis for his/her assignment of causes of death.
 In some instances, this section could include information based on the reviewing physician’s prior knowledge of the deceased and the terminal illness.
-Information from these three sections was transcribed and translated by local SRS staff, to be used in ascertaining quality of evidence.
+Information from these three sections was transcribed and translated by local SRS staff, which would be used in ascertaining quality of evidence.

 The study team identified several key symptoms and other elements of information potentially available from VA interviews that could be used to diagnose IHD.
 The key symptoms include chest pain, terminal shortness of breath, and sudden death.
-History of heart disease in the deceased is also important evidence to support the diagnosis of ischemic heart disease as the cause of death.
+History of heart disease in the deceased is also important evidence to support the diagnosis of IHD as the cause of death.
 A history of hypertension is also considered as a risk factor associated with cardiovascular disease mortality.
 A special variable termed “medical diagnosis” was created from the data, which was rated positive if either IHD was recorded as the cause of death reported by health staff for deaths in hospitals, or if IHD was recorded as a cause by the reviewing physician in the case summary.
-The study team developed three categories to assess the strength of evidence for the diagnosis of ischemic heart disease, based on a combination of clinical history, symptoms and diagnostic information as available.
+The study team developed three categories to assess the strength of evidence for the diagnosis of IHD, based on a combination of clinical history, symptoms and diagnostic information, as available.
 Each case was assigned a category of strength of evidence, the criteria for which are listed in Table 3.

 Data analysis